 We expect to continue to grow, in part, by buying other businesses.
-We will continue to look for strategic businesses to acquire, like our acquisition of TXI in 2014.
+We will continue to look for strategic businesses to acquire, like our acquisition of Texas Industries, Inc. ("TXI") in 2014 and our acquisition of Bluegrass in 2018.
 In the past, we have made acquisitions to strengthen our existing locations, expand our operations and enter new geographic markets.
-We will continue to make selective acquisitions, joint ventures or other business arrangements we believe will help our company.
-However, the continued success of our acquisition program will depend on our ability to find and buy other attractive businesses at a reasonable price and our ability to integrate acquired businesses into our existing operations.
+We will continue to pursue selective acquisitions, joint ventures or other business arrangements we believe will help our Company.
+However, the continued success of our acquisition program will depend on our ability to find and buy other attractive businesses at an appropriate price and our ability to integrate acquired businesses into our existing operations.
 We cannot assume there will continue to be attractive acquisition opportunities for sale at reasonable prices that we can successfully integrate into our operations.

 We may decide to pay all or part of the purchase price of any future acquisition with shares of our common stock.
-For example, we used our common stock in our acquisition of TXI.
 We may also use our stock to make strategic investments in other companies to complement and expand our operations.
-If we use our common stock in this way, the ownership interests of our shareholders will be diluted and the price of our stock could fall.
-We operate our businesses with the objective of maximizing the long-term shareholder return.
+If we use our common stock in this way, the ownership interests of our existing shareholders at that time will be diluted and the price of our stock could decline.
+We operate our businesses with the objective of maximizing long-term shareholder return.